citizenTwo/coding-challenges/word-sandwich/question.md

 - The length of result string should equal the sum of lengths of str1 and str2
 - Input strings can have drastically different lengths
 - Input strings can be empty

-## Follow-up:
-Can you solve it using O(m * n) time and space complexity, where m and n are the lengths of str1 and str2 respectively?